 Another great backup tool is Carbon Copy Cloner, another Mac tool.
 CCC creates a bootable clone of your machine and you can schedule this back up the way you like it.
 I use CCC as a disaster recovery strategy.
 I clone my Mac at least once a week so if I lose it, someone steals it or my dog plays with it, I can buy a new one and clone it back.
 In a few hours, I can be back on track even in a disastrous scenario.
 This is also a good strategy when I simply upgrade my computer to a new one.
 It’s almost 8 years I’ve been doing this and I never have a problem with it.

 For you that want to play a little bit with some scripting my suggestion is to buy a cheap hosting service which provides an FTP access.
 With this tool and some bash code you may be able to automate the archive & versioning of your projects adding also a remote upload feature.

 In fact, to back up on an external drive is far from enough to secure your data.
 External drives are getting cheaper and cheaper and that means that they are also more prone to failure.
 Will you be happy to pay hundreds of dollars to extract your photo archive from a ruined disk?
 I bet you won’t!

 The trick, again, is as easy as redounding your backups on more than one drive.

 I keep my Carbon Copy Cloner disk at home and the TimeMachine one at the office.
-I backup my important files in two drives that are geographically as far away from each other.
-My data will survive me coding drunk, a robbery, a fire and even an heartquake!
-With this strategy in place I do sleep tight.
+I back up my important files in two drives that are geographically as far away from each other.
+My data will survive me coding drunk, a robbery, a fire, and even a heartquake!
+With this strategy in place, I do sleep tight.